CSC-WebApps/Course/HWS/HW4.md

-# HW3
+# HW4

-This homework will provide practice with essential technology for dynamically updating a webpage, with a focus on understanding javascript and DOM.
+This homework will provide practice with common frameworks for building rich client applications, with a focus on understanding differences and commonalities in frameworks.

 **The assignment is due Sunday, Oct 3rd, before midnight**.